 One of the most annoying feelings that homeowners experience is having a rat or mouse infestation.
 These pesky little creatures are very disturbing and won’t give you peace when they arrive at your home.
 Rats and mice destroy things in the attic, eat leftovers, chew your documents into pieces, and sometimes even your clothes.
-They also urinate and leave their solid waste in different areas of the house giving you a double work of cleaning.
+They also urinate and leave their solid waste in different areas of the house, giving you double the cleaning work.
 If left to thrive, these irritating rodents will multiply rapidly and cause nightmares for you.

 Our Recommend Rat Poison: Check Today’s Price On Amazon

 That’s why it is very crucial that you deal with them immediately after you spot one of them.
 Some people prefer using traps while others prefer using poison.
 If you are afraid of seeing a dead rat or animal, then you are better off with rat poison.
 Rat traps are considered inhumane and they kill slowly when compared to mice poison.
 They are also tedious as you have to dispose of the dead rat.
 Rat poison is the best as it kills slowly and many mice or rats can feed on it at once.

 Summary of Contents

 With so many rat poisons on the market, we decided to compare the Tomcat and Dcon rat poisons.
 Which one do you think is the best and why?
 Different people have different arguments but we will find out which one is the best.